Manasa526/Actions/04-pull-request-trigger/README.md

 ▶️ How to Run

-Push changes to a new branch → Open Pull Request to main GitHub Actions will auto-trigger the workflow.
+Push changes to a new branch → Open Pull Request to main GitHub Actions will auto-trigger the workflow